 We can represent you in your civil claim against the police on a no win, no fee basis if we think that your case has a high probability of success.
-Speak to us about your matter where we can advise you on the likely prospects of your case and whether we can run your case on a no win, no fee basis.
+Speak to us and we can advise you on the likely prospects of your case and whether we can run it on a no win, no fee basis.
 You can read more about our no win, no fee cost agreements here.

 Suing the Police in Locations other than New South Wales

 We also are experienced in and able to conduct cases involving suing the police in locations other than NSW for false arrest and unlawful imprisonment.
 We have experience in Melbourne, Victoria; Adelaide, South Australia; Brisbane, Queensland; Darwin, Northern Territory; Western Australia and Tasmania.
-If you are located outside of NSW, you can simply give us a call and tell us a bit about your matter.
+If you live outside of NSW, simply give us a call and tell us a bit about your case.
 We will book you in for a free initial consultation with one of our civil solicitors.

-Our Principal, Peter O’Brien and our civil solicitor are seen as leaders in the fields.
-Peter has been called upon to lecture other lawyers on the finer points of this area of the law.
+Our Principal, Peter O’Brien and our civil solicitor are leaders in the fields.
+Peter often lectures other lawyers on the finer points of this area of the law.
 To see Peter’s conference paper on the topic of actions against the police – click here.
 He is also the co-author of a leading book in this area, covering all jurisdictions.
 In both cases leading barrister Corrie Goodhand was a co-author.